minhhienlai/LoanApplication/README.md

 How to run:
  - Step 1: Run LoanAppInitDBQuery.sql to create database and tables
  - Step 2: Run LoanAppWebApi project.
+    Uncomment SeedData() part in Program.cs if you want to create sample data.
 1000 records for each table will be created.
 It might take up to 10 seconds.
  - Step 3: Run LoanAppMVC

 Database structure: